antononcube/SystemModeling/Projects/Pets-retail-dynamics/README.md

 Nevertheless, the model provides certain insight and it is a good starting point for multiple types of model extensions.

-Here is component interaction diagram:
+Here is a component interaction diagram:

 ![Dogs-owned-and-dog-food-dynamics-modeling](https://github.com/antononcube/SystemModeling/raw/master/Projects/Pets-retail-dynamics/Diagrams/Dogs-owned-and-dog-food-dynamics-modeling.png)

+Here is "a teaser" of how the models interactive interface looks like:

 ## Model extensions plan